enova/enova-python/README.md

 # Note!!!

-Enova is not the origional authur of this cookbook.
+Enova is not the origional author of this cookbook.
 The poise-python cookbook has been archived.
 As a result, Enova has forked and patched this cookbook for users that still require fixes.

 It can be used by adding the following to your berks file: